awsdocs/amazon-workspaces-administration-guide/doc_source/launch-workspace-microsoft-ad.md

    1. For **Organization name**, enter a unique organization name for your directory \(for example, my\-demo\-directory\)\.
 This name must be at least four characters in length, consist of only alphanumeric characters and hyphens \(\-\), and begin or end with a character other than a hyphen\.

    1. For **Directory DNS**, enter the fully\-qualified name for the directory \(for example, workspaces\.demo\.com\)\.
+**Important**
+If you need to update your DNS server after launching your WorkSpaces, follow the procedure in [Update DNS Servers for WorkSpaces](update-dns-server.md) to ensure that your WorkSpaces get properly updated\.

    1. For **NetBIOS name**, enter a short name for the directory \(for example, workspaces\)\.